MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositiondesktopdevice-createsurfacefromhwnd.md

-### -param hwnd
+### -param hwnd [in]

-TBD
+The handle of the layered window for which to create a wrapper.
+A layered window is created by specifying WS_EX_LAYERED when creating the window with the <a href="https://msdn.microsoft.com/33deeb92-6285-4c67-9338-ca2e194b9915">CreateWindowEx</a> function or by setting WS_EX_LAYERED via <a href="https://msdn.microsoft.com/75f6721f-188c-4daa-9410-6cb2d86869fc">SetWindowLong</a> after the window has been created.

 ### -param surface [out]

 The new composition surface object.
 This parameter must not be NULL.

-#### - handle [in]

-The handle of the layered window for which to create a wrapper.
-A layered window is created by specifying WS_EX_LAYERED when creating the window with the <a href="https://msdn.microsoft.com/33deeb92-6285-4c67-9338-ca2e194b9915">CreateWindowEx</a> function or by setting WS_EX_LAYERED via <a href="https://msdn.microsoft.com/75f6721f-188c-4daa-9410-6cb2d86869fc">SetWindowLong</a> after the window has been created.

 ## -returns